inherent-design/fabric/docs/guides/RESOURCE_MANAGEMENT.md

 ### Eviction Strategy

-The GraphResourceManager uses a sophisticated LRU eviction algorithm:
+The ResourceHub uses a sophisticated LRU eviction algorithm:

 1. Resources with dependents are never evicted
 2. Resources with external references are never evicted